csats/csats-mdm/README.md

 ## Development

-Use a C-SATS Ubuntu 18.04 developer workstations to hack on this code.
+Use a C-SATS Ubuntu 18.04 developer workstation to hack on this code.

 Install dev/build/test prerequisites with